wpaccessibility/wp-a11y-docs/docs/contribute/github/documentation.md

 ---
 title: Add a topic
-parent: How to contribute
+parent: How to help on GitHub
 nav_order: 1
 ---

-# Add or change a topic in the Knowledge Base
+# Add or change a topic in the documentation

-Do you have a great idea for a topic for this Knowledge Base or do you want to pick up an open issue for GitHub?
+Do you have a great idea for a topic for the documentation or do you want to pick up an open issue for GitHub?
 Here's the documentation how to write and add content for this website.
-{: .fs-6 .fw-300 }

 Each documentation file has the same setup:

 - First a set of variables like the title and the parent.
 - Then the content.

-The documentation files live in the directory `/docs/` and are named `[title].md`.
+The documentation files live in the directory /docs/ and are named [title].md.
-For example `contribute.md`.
+For example contribute.md.
 Keep the name short and unique.
 Use `-` instead of spaces in the filename.

 Each directory has an `index.md` which is the file that directly links to the directory topic.
 For example:
 `/docs/about/index.md` displays [About this website](/docs/about/).